What types of NP programs are offered at USC College of Nursing?

 The College of Nursing holds a mandatory new student orientation prior to summer, fall and spring start dates.

 Only a limited number or type of courses can be transferred into the program.
 We do not accept NP foundation (advanced health assessment, advanced pharmacology, advanced pathophysiology, diagnostics) courses or clinical courses as transfers.
 We do not accept any transfer courses that are below a "B".
 There is a process for transferring courses into the University.
 It generally takes 6 months to obtain approval or disapproval for a course transfer.

 Can I work and complete the DNP Program?

 Students can generally work part time or on the weekends.
 Clinical courses are very labor intensive and meet during the work week.
 Students will have to make adjustments in their work schedule to meet the academic and clinical demands.

 Is the program nationally accredited?

-Yes The master's degree in nursing and post-graduate APRN certificate at The University of South Carolina are accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation/accredited-programs) through 2021.
-We also meet the standards for American Nurses Association Credentialing Center, National Organization of Nurse Practitioner Faculty, and the AACN Essentials of Master’s Education in Nursing.
+Yes.
+The Doctor of Nursing Practice and at The University of South Carolia is accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation/accredited-programs) through 2024.
+We also meet the standards for American Nurses Association Credentialing Center, National Organization of Nurse Practitioner Faculty, and the Essentials of Doctoral Education for Advanced Nursing Practice.